nickmcdonnough/mynx/README.md

 ;=> {:over_18 false, :banned_by nil, :is_self false, ...}
 ```

 Links and comments are just data, and almost exactly the same as reddit's JSON output.
 Simple.
-Let's off how much karma I have:
+Let's show off how much karma I have:

 ```clj
 (->> "one_more_minute" user comments items (map :score) (reduce +))